 We frequently share wildlife and northern lights photos from Nace Hagemann, and for several years carried his cards in our gift shop.
-Nace has a reputation for getting great moose pictures, although he feels he has seen fewer moose on the Gunflint Trail during the last two years, perhaps resulting from the tribal hunting season that has been held during the last two autumns.
+Nace has a reputation for getting great moose pictures, although he feels he has seen fewer moose on the Gunflint Trail during the last few years, perhaps resulting from the tribal hunting season that has been held during the last two autumns.
 Nace has learned that “Moose are looking for the fresh growth of aquatic plants in the spring and are often in and around water.
 I often see other animals by driving.”
 Nace owns a construction company and works all over Cook County, so he also spots animals near the road while driving to his jobs very early in the morning.
 Nace’s pictures can be seen on his Facebook site and can also be purchased here.

 Crystal and Chris Clemons

-For several years the number-one ranked moose photo on Google was this photo of a gangly, long-legged young moose, taken by Crystal Clemons on Clearwater Road.
+For several years the number-one ranked moose photo on Google was this photo of a gangly, long-legged young moose, taken by Crystal Clemons on nearby Clearwater Road.
 Crystal is not a professional photographer, but she is a very successful amateur photographer whose tenaciousness in searching for animals each spring results in many cool wildlife sightings.
 Crystal and her husband Chris regularly drive hundreds of miles down quiet Cook County side roads, searching for wildlife.
 Persistence is their strong point, plus a willingness to return even when they didn’t have good luck the last time.

 Crystal says, “In the early morning when the sun is coming up or in the evening when the sun is going down, we drive down the Lima Grade, South Bruhl Road, Lima Mountain Road, and Greenwood Road.
 And of course the famous area, Swamper.”
 They watch the road for fresh tracks as they drive, the possible sign of an animal being nearby.